kborup-redhat/openshift-aws-allinone/README.md

 That is it your aws environment will now spin up this will take some time.
 If it hangs during a server update (patch) try and press enter, it could simply be a glitch in your ssh connection.

+Currently this will spin up.
+One NFS server, One SSH Master server where the ansible playbook will run from, One Master, One Infranode (internet traffic) and Two nodes for pods.

+This is a demo environment so there will not be alot of space for pods, we might have to change this later or make it a setup option.